KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/cd/deploy-application-in-remote-cluster-via-irsa.md

 </Tabs>

-After applying annotations to service accounts, it is necessary to restart the corresponding workloads to ensure new pods are created with the updated IAM roles configuration. .
-Use the following commands:
+After applying annotations to service accounts, it is necessary to restart the corresponding workloads to ensure new pods are created with the updated IAM roles configuration.
+To do this, use the following commands:

 ```bash
 kubectl delete pod -l app.kubernetes.io/name=argocd-application-controller -n argocd